StudioDeTelevision/admiraljs/README.md

 ### Basic Editors

-located in the editors folder this editors are used to defined field edition strategy in schemas.json
+Located in the editors folder, those editors are used to defined the fields'edition strategies in schemas.json

 ####collection